Pilot (The Vampire Diaries): Plot

 Matt's sister Vicki (Kayla Ewell) is found by Jeremy in the woods, bitten by something they believe to be an animal.
 Stefan realizes that there is someone else in town who is like him and who is also responsible for the first two attacks and he runs back home; Matt watches him and thinks he is acting weird.
 As his sister is losing a lot of blood, Matt chooses to ignore the red flag.
 He informs Zach about it and then Stefan's brother, Damon (Ian Somerhalder), appears.

 Stefan confronts Damon why he is in Mystic Falls despite his dislike of the town.
 Damon answers that he is in town because of Elena, who looks similar to a girl named Katherine whom Stefan keeps a picture of from 1864.
 Damon tells Stefan to feed on Elena and the siblings get into a fight.
 Damon, who is much stronger than his brother because he is feeding on human blood, beats Stefan.
 Damon takes Stefan's ring which seems important for their survival though its features still seem mysterious, but he then gives it back.

 In the meantime, Vicki wakes up at the hospital with Matt by her side.
 She whispers the words "vampire" and then drifts back to sleep.
-Matt is concerned but doesn't want to wake her.
+Matt is concerned but does not want to wake her.